 Collectively, our counsellors have experience working with clients on the following issues:

 Sexual orientation and gender identity

 Personal issues, including coping with school, National Service and employment

 Other issues, including partner violence, bereavement and loss

 To find out more about our professional counselling service, please email firstname.lastname@example.org (replies within 3 to 5 working days) or call 6224 9373 (Mondays to Fridays, 11am to 7pm, excluding public holidays).

 Or you can complete this online counselling request form.
 We will get back to you by email within 3 to 5 working days, so please check your spam folder.

 In order to cover our operating costs, we charge a fee for each counselling session.
-If you are a full-time student or National Serviceman, on low income, or are in some financial need, please let us know when you get in touch with us.
+If you are a full-time student or National Serviceman, on low income, or in some financial need, please let us know when you contact us.
 We would like to make our counselling services affordable and accessible to anyone who needs it.

 A community service funded by